FAQs For Attendees - 2018

 Q: What is the registration timeline?

-March 3, 2017 - The mass mailing of the catalog will go out via the USPS to the general mailing list.
+Early March - The mass mailing of the catalog will go out via the USPS to the general mailing list.

-March 9, 2017 - Catalog appears on the website and General registration opens online.
+Early March - Catalog appears on the website and General registration opens online.

 Q: When does registration for next summer begin?

 A: Pre-registration for the 2018 workshops begins November 24, 2017 and runs through February9, 2018 at 5:00 pm EST. General registration opens on March 9, 2018.